By The Hospitable Team

 If you have a daytime job or other responsibilities, it can be stressful to handle everything, so you may want to consider hiring a property manager to oversee your rental property.
 But you should keep in mind that the services of an experienced property manager can be quite costly.
 The commission will depend on your property’s type, location, and other factors, and you can end up paying 20-40% of each booking to a local manager.

 But you can save on Airbnb property management cost if you choose to manage your business yourself and automate almost all your routine tasks using software like Hospitable.
 Our tool will help you with guest messaging, assigning tasks to your team, and managing listings on multiple platforms.
-The starting rate for up to 2 properties is $25 / month, and there are no additional fees.

 All your STR business in one convenient window